genicos/nn_gui/README.md

 # Hosted website
 can be found at https://neurula.onrender.com/

+HOW TO RUN LOCALLY
 ----------------------------------------
-This directory always refers to the directory this README is contained in Ive only tried these steps in an ubuntu or mac enviroment
+This directory always refers to the directory this README is contained in (the root directory of the repository) These steps work in an unix or mac enviroment

 # Initial set up
     In this directory: